 Several researches had been conducted to prove the effectiveness of proper hand hygiene.
-One of the recent intervention studies last 2016 is from Guizhou Provincial People’s Hospital in Guiyang, China in which they had series of instruction compliance and product measurement on HH (hand hygiene) with monitoring skills as measure to improve compliance.
+One of the recent intervention studies last 2016 is from Guizhou Provincial People’s Hospital in Guiyang, China, in which they had series of instruction compliance and product measurement on HH (hand hygiene) with monitoring skills as a measure to improve compliance.

 Soap and water VERSUS alcohol-based hand sanitizers

 “Proper hand washing is best.”

 “Alcohol-based hand sanitizers can reduce the number of germs on hands in some situations, but sanitizers do not eliminate all types of germs.”